 Start with a value statement about overall intent of plan (such as “Ensure a place where all people belong”).

-Shelter plan should ensure easier, faster access to shelter for all populations, and should include a wide variety of shelter types.
+Shelter plan should ensure immediate access to shelter for all populations, and should include a wide variety of shelter types so that shelter is accessible to all.

-Create a regional approach that many can adopt/support/implement (downtown Tacoma cannot be the only answer).
+Create a regional approach that locates shelters and programs near prior permanent residences and support structures; downtown Tacoma cannot continue to be the only answer

-Do not reinvent wheel; consider other work already done, such as the SPARC, past surveys, etc.
+Utilize best practices, published research, and local research and analysis such as the SPARC report and past surveys.

 Scope